sbegaudeau/sbegaudeau.github.com/_posts/2022-05-24-build-a-graphql-app-with-real-time-capabilities.markdown

 ---
 layout: post
-title:  "Build a GraphQL app with real time capabilities"
+title:  "Build a GraphQL app with real-time capabilities"
 subtitle: "GraphQL subscriptions with Spring Webflux, Netflix DGS, React and Apollo"
 author: "Stéphane Bégaudeau"
-date: 2022-05-18 19:40:47 +0200
+date: 2022-05-24 12:40:47 +0200
-image: "/img/posts/2022/05/18/build-a-graphql-app-with-real-time-capabilities/playground.png"
+image: "/img/posts/2022/05/24/build-a-graphql-app-with-real-time-capabilities/playground.png"
 include_obeo_rss: false
 ---

-In this blog post, we will see how you can build a simple web application with real time feedback based on [Spring Webflux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html) and React.
+In this blog post, we will see how you can build a simple web application with real-time feedback based on [Spring Webflux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html) and React.
 The frontend and the backend will communicate using a GraphQL API provided thanks to [Netflix DGS](https://netflix.github.io/dgs/) which we will leverage in the frontend using [Apollo Client](https://www.apollographql.com/docs/react).

 In this example, the application will only be used to send events to a server and display them.
-For that, we will first define the GraphQL API that we want to provide, then we will implement it on the backend and finally leverage it in the frontend.
+For that, we will first define the GraphQL API that we want to provide, then we will implement it on the backend, and finally leverage it in the frontend.

 ```
 type Query {